 This is SweatHawg’s take on the most popular, ubiquitous, and versatile sweat-and-hair management headwear format.
 Our combo of aggressively wicking and aggressively absorbent fabrics sets us apart from the crowd.
 Stretchy with hook and loop closure means one size fits most.
 These are popular with cyclists, runners, gym rats, climbers, yogis, walkers, skaters, gardeners, you name it.
 What can’t you use a headband for?
 There may be a conflict at the back with certain helmets, where the back of the helmet may push on the overlapping closure.
 Tight helmets may be over-tightened by the double thick X2.

 The skull cap is another common headwear format, redesigned by SweatHawg for serious sweat management with hyper absorbent materials up front.
 Works great as a stand alone or under a helmet, especially helmets with face guards.
 Face guards challenge the easy use of our helmet liners, making the skull cap the better option.
-There’s a long list of common users: football, lacrosse, and hockey players, cyclists, motor sports, downhill and skate skiers, pretty much anywhere you might use a headband, but want some extra sun or wind protection.
+There’s a long list of common users: motorcycle riders, football, lacrosse, and hockey players, cyclists, motor sports, downhill and skate skiers, pretty much anywhere you might use a headband, but want some extra sun or wind protection.
+Great for hot kitchens, too!

 Skull caps come in single and double thickness (X2), the double being designed for humid climates.
 But if you know you are a double-heavy sweater, X2 is for you.
 Singles work fine for most.
 If you use it with a tight-fitting helmet, a double may be trouble.

-SweatHawg’s take on this critical accessory was designed around a standard 4-point suspension system, and fits in a 5” wide gap and around a typical 1.5” plastic brow band.
-They work in any hard hat, welding helmet, or face shield with this size gap and strap.
-The other popular option for this crowd is our skull cap, single or double absorbency.
+SweatHawg’s take on this critical accessory was designed around a standard 4-point suspension system, and fits in a 5” wide gap and around a typical 1.5” or 2" plastic brow band.
+They work in any hard hat, welding helmet, or face shield with this size gap and either strap width (two products, 1.5" or 2").
+The other popular option for the hard hat crowd is our skull cap, single or double absorbency.

 Technical fabrics make the SweatHawg hard hat sweatband a clear winner.
 The competition is commonly cotton, which simply saturates and drips.
 Two thick layers (50 sq.
 Inches each) of aggressively absorbent fabric absorb and disperse sweat.
-These are wrapped with lightweight aggressively wicking anti-microbial bamboo.
+These are wrapped with a lightweight aggressively wicking anti-microbial fabric.
 The clamshell design with hook and loop closure is simple to install or remove.
-Some brow bands have padding that may have to be removed.
+Some hard hat brow bands have padding that may have to be removed.
 Laundered regularly, these last for years.
 Forget sweat, finally!

 We have customers who put these in ball caps, and it can be done, but we think the cap insert is a better option.